-We discussed our plugin in three user sessions with four domain experts.
-These experts are biologists and biochemists used to working with metabolic pathways and familiar with pathway databases such as KEGG and MetaCrop, as well as with the VANTED system.
-After a short introduction in the usage of the plugin and the idea of the navigation method (introduction was less than five minutes), we asked the experts to work with the plugin to investigate the metabolic pathways stored in the MetaCrop system and report positive and negative aspects.
+We discussed our plugin in three user sessions with four domain experts from the IPK Gatersleben.
+These experts are biologists and biochemists used to work with metabolic pathways and are familiar with pathway databases such as KEGG and MetaCrop, as well as with the VANTED system.
+After a short introduction in the usage of the plugin and the idea of the navigation method (introduction was less then five minutes), we ask the experts to work with the plugin to investigate the metabolic pathways stored in the MetaCrop system and report positive and negative aspects.